Skip to content

 Provider credentials

-Cloud provider API credentials (e.g. OVHcloud) are configured from the header: OVHCredentials.
-Credentials are stored in memory only and are used for all lab deployments.
+• Credentials — enter and save the API credentials for the provider.
+Credentials are stored in memory only and are cleared on application restart.
 When using Use Existing Cluster, no cloud credentials are required.

 Manage your labs